-The CU e-Learning modules are designed for health professionals working in many capacities and at various levels, from newbie front office staff to experienced physicians or other clinicians.
+The CU e-Learning modules are designed for health professionals working in many capacities and at various levels, from newbie front office staff to experienced physicians and other clinicians.

-Learners associated with an organization or project, such as EvidenceNow Southwest, a residency program, or a physician’s office, should contact their organization for a registration code.
+Learners associated with an organization, a residency program, or a physician’s office should contact their organization for a registration code.
 Once you have a code, click on the Register or Get Started links and complete the registration form.

-Module completion certificate can be printed from the pop-up window that display after you submit the module evaluation.
+The module completion certificate can be printed from the pop-up window that displays after you submit the module evaluation.

 Alternatively, you are able to print any certificate for completed modules from two locations on your My Account page.

 CU e-Learning’s normal hours of operation are Monday through Friday from 8 am to 5 pm, Mountain Time.

 If you need assistance or have a question, please contact us via our email@example.com email.
 We will respond within 24 hours on workdays.